nephila/django-html5-appcache/README.rst

 Application to manage HTML5 Appcache Manifest files for dynamic Django web applications.

-While handy and quite simple in its structure, manifest files is quite burdensome to keep up-to-date on dynamic websites.
+While handy and quite simple in its structure, manifest file is quite burdensome to keep up-to-date on dynamic websites.

 ``django-html5-appcache`` try to make this effortless, exploiting the batteries